pokket-finance-hiring/solidity-question/README.md

 Extend the GameRunner and contracts involved as required.
 * Use Object Oriented Design and Modeling appropriately for extensibility.
-* Make the contracts easily upgradable, take, if we want to add more chess types or change the board size, we don't need to re-deploy the old game contracts.
+* Make the contracts easily upgradable, take, if we want to add more chess types, we don't need to re-deploy the old game contracts.
 * Implement the deployment process in deploy.ts
 * Add more unit tests if needed